mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ## License enforcement at the worst possible time

 We advertise to customers that TinyPilot devices come with 12 months of free updates.
-Our dirty secret is that once you have a TinyPilot Pro installation, you can keep updating the software forever through the device's web interface.
+Our dirty secret is that once you have TinyPilot Pro installed on your device, you can keep updating the software forever through the device's web interface.

 {{<img src="update-dialog.png" caption="TinyPilot's web app allows any device to retrieve the latest version of TinyPilot Pro" has-border="true" alt="Screenshot of update dialog in TinyPilot web app" max-width="700px">}}